- Car Rentals

 The King's Audience Hall was a huge building built with huge blocks of stone and wood.
 The structure has a ruined stone stairway at the rear of the hall that suggests it might have been a two storied building.
 The super structure is not present right now.
 Vestiges of pillar sockets and bases show that it was originally a .....

 At a distance of 10 km from Hampi Bus Stand (or 1.5 km by walk) and 6 km from Kamalapur Bus Stand, King's Balance is located southwest of Vittala Temple, at the end of the Kampa Bhupa's Path in Hampi.
-It is also called as Tula Bhara or Tula Purushadana.
-This is located near Vittala Temple.
+It is one of the best places to visit in Hampi.

-King's balance is regarded as one of the unique monuments of Hampi.
+King's Balance is also called Tula Bhara or Tula Purushadana.
+It is regarded as one of the unique monuments of Hampi.
 It consists of two lofty carved granite pillars about 15 feet high supporting a stone beam about 12 feet in length.
 It has three hoops on the underside from which the balances or scales are hung.
 One of the pillars has a bas-relief depicting a king and two queens, possibly Krishna Deva Raya and his consorts.
 The structure appears like an archway.

-According to the legend, the balance was used by the king to weigh himself with gold, gems, silver and precious stones and distributed to the temple priests on certain occasions like Solar or Lunar eclipse, New Year's Day, Coronation day etc.
+According to the legend, the balance was used by the king to weigh himself with gold, gems, silver, and precious stones and distributed to the temple priests on certain occasions like Solar .....

 At a distance of 1 km from Kamalapur Bus Stand and 3 km from Hampi Bus Stand, Queen's Bath is located close at the entrance of the Royal Enclosure in Hampi.